Statewide Ignition Interlock Device Pilot Program

 Exemption from Mandatory IID Installation

 Offenders subject to mandatory IID installation under the pilot program may qualify for an exemption.
 If an exemption is granted, offenders must serve their full suspension or revocation term and complete their DUI treatment program.
+Additional information can be found on the Exemption Requests page.

 Customers with questions related to a DUI suspension or revocation should contact the Mandatory Actions Unit at (916) 657-6525.